mansour-dev/FBW6-Lessons/Javascript/JS12/exercise.md

   ]`
 ```
  2- use the first function to convert the following string to object
-and create an array from all the reci
+and create an array from all the recipes title.
 ```javascript

 const data =`